NicoleQueen/git-workflow-merge-conflicts/README.md

 file, or when one person edits a file and another person deletes the same file.
-Usually, Git is able to easily merge multiple changes by different people without issue, but a change like reordering a couple blocks of code or text or even a small change like adding or removing some content from the same line can create a merge conflict.
+Usually, Git is able to easily merge multiple changes by different people without issue, but a change like reordering a couple blocks of code or text or even a small change like adding or removing code from the same line can create a merge conflict.

 ## Recognize Resolving Merge Conflicts